 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-- Drivers who choose higher $1,000 deductibles will pay approximately $170 annually
+- Raising to $1,000 deductibles will save $170 annually

-- The average price for a 40-year-old good driver who has $500 deductibles is $1,248
+- The average rate for a good driver age 40 who chooses $500 deductibles is $1,298

 |State||Premium||Compared to U.S. Avg||Percent Difference|